FAQs

 2. What makes SwissPasses different?

 - We're a small team with a real passion for Switzerland.
 Unlike large booking platforms, you'll always receive personal service and independent advice tailored to your trip.
 We're not here to push a particular pass or route.
-If a Swiss Half Fare Card is better value than a Swiss Travel Pass, we'll tell you.
-If a less famous excursion offers a better experience than a tourist hotspot, we'll tell you that too.
+If a regional pass is better value for your trip than a Swiss Travel Pass, or if a lesser known excursion offers a better experience than a tourist hotspot, we'll tell you.

 3. Why use SwissPasses instead of booking direct?